HawCC Math Dept. banner

 Bullet Math 100 — Survey of Mathematics (3 credit hrs.)

 Designed to acquaint non-science majors with mathematical reasoning and problem solving, and to expose students to the power and utility of mathematics through its relationship to the world.
-Foundation topics covered are problem solving, elementary logic, and numerations systems; additional topics may include one or more of the following areas: algebra, geometry, probability, and statisitics.
-Throughout the course, proofs and historical perspectives are included as appropriate.
+Foundation topics covered are problem solving, elementary logic, and numerations systems; additional topics may include one or more of the following areas: algebra, business math, counting theory, geometry, probability, statistics, and voting methods.
+Proofs and historical perspectives are included as appropriate.

 PreReq: "C" or better in Math 27, or placement in Math 110;